Boobs and Ballet

 Yes, it’s circular.
 Therefore, foggy and dense-brain making.

-Pretty as a Picture
+“Pretty as a Picture”

-Also-strong as hell, tougher than a football player (there have been studies), capable of huge feats of endurance and one of the prime examples of extreme athletics plus consummate artistry.
+Also usually forgotten: Ballerinas are strong as hell.
+Tougher than a football player (there have been studies), capable of huge feats of endurance and a prime example of extreme athletics plus consummate artistry.
+Not top of mind for people gushing about the pretty little pink-clad girls in their sequined tutu skirts.

 Why I created this class